hugotava/hugotava/README.md

 ### Hi there 👋
+## I'm Hugo!

+I'm a Christian, husband, father, graduated in Business Administration, military, air traffic controller, fascinated by technology and learn new things.

+- 🔭 I’m currently working in the Air Force as an Air Traffic Controller.
+- 🌱 I’m currently learning how to develop websites using HTML, CSS and JavaScript.
+I'm studying systems analysis and development at university and also have contact with languages such as Python, SQL, among others.

 <!--
 **hugotava/hugotava** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.